iotaledger/iota-wiki/internal/learn/about-iota/value-transfer.md

 To get these tip messages, Charlie requests them from a node.

-The node selects these messages by using an algorithm called **Uniform Random Tip Selection** (URTS).
+The node selects these messages by using an algorithm called **Uniform Random Tip Selection** [URTS](https://wiki.iota.org/IOTA-2.0-Research-Specifications/4.3TipSelectionAlgorithm).
 This algorithm selects between one and eight valid tip messages that lead to a valid ledger state.

 - The ledger state is a record of all the value messages that have transferred IOTA tokens in the Tangle, including the state of all balances on addresses.
 This state must always be balanced: the total number of IOTA tokens must always add up to the total supply.